timescale/docs/use-timescale/data-tiering/untier-data.md

 ## Untier data in a chunk

-Untiering chunks is a synchronous process and will occur when the `untier_chunk` procedure is called.
+Untiering chunks is a synchronous process that occurs when the `untier_chunk` procedure is called.
 When you untier a chunk, the data is moved from S3 storage to EBS storage.
-Chunks will be  renamed when you untier your data.
+Chunks are renamed when the data is untiered.

 <Procedure>